fossabot/git-auto/readme.md

 git commit --message="add example test"
 ```

-And we've just used git auto!
+And we've just used Git auto!
-\\(:D)/ ...but there's much more to git auto than that.
+\\(:D)/ ...but there's much more to Git auto than that.
-I would suggest you check out the documentation (once it's arrives) to discover the true power of git auto.
+I would suggest you check out the documentation (once it's arrives) to discover the true power of Git auto.
 Until next time...

 Purpose
 -------
-The idea of [git flow][git_flow] is lovable, but using it doesn't fit with the mantra of automating everything.
+The idea of [git-flow][git_flow] is lovable, but using it doesn't fit with the mantra of automating everything.

 Documentation
 -------------